Skip to content

 You may follow the drop procedures during the Unrestricted Drop Period or Late Drop Period (Current Drop Period) to withdraw from your courses or you may contact your corresponding campus registration team with questions regarding a full withdrawal.

-Returning from Military Leave
+Return from Military Leave

 You may apply to return using the Returning Student application form.
 The returning student submission fee will be waived.
 Registration will be permitted beginning Registration Period I.